5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

 ![image](https://github.com/5jvm0u4/How-to-flash-EBB32-s-frmware/assets/75752327/6b4369f3-f6cc-4ef8-9640-7e1f25e3c8bf)

-(First, you have to put the board into DFU mode.
-To do this, press and hold the boot button and then disconnect and reconnect the power supply, or press the reset button on the board.
+(then, you have to put the board into DFU mode.
+To do this, press and hold the boot button and then press the reset button on the board.
 With the command dfu-util -l, you can check if the board is in DFU mode.)

 dfu-util -l